 2012 Public Facilities Financing Plan and Impact Fee Program--Effective February 1, 2013

 The City of Merced, with the assistance of a 12-member Task Force, recently reviewed its Public Facilities Financing Plan and Public Facilities Impact Fee program.
 (These are fees charged to new development based on its impacts on public infrastructure).
 The Public Facilities Impact Fee Task Force and staff recommended to the City Council modifications to the Impact Fees which result in reductions of 55 to 57 percent for all land use categories.
-The 2012 Public Facilities Financing Plan, which spells out this proposal, is now available.
+The 2012 Public Facilities Financing Plan is now available.
 (The document can be downloaded from the "2012 Public Facilities Financing Plan" folder below).

 A public hearing on the proposal was conducted as part of the regular City Council agenda onMonday, November 19, 2012, and the City Council unanimously voted to introduce Ordinance #2400 to adopt the new fee program.
 The Ordinance had a second reading and was adopted on December 3, 2012, with the new fees being effective in 60 days or on February 1, 2013.
+The fees are also adjusted on an annual basis on January 1st of each year, based on the Construction Cost Index.
+For the latest fees, contact the City Planning Division or refer to the "Application Forms" webpage under "Fee Schedules."
 If you have any questions about the Impact Fees or the Financing Plan, please contact the Merced City Planning Division at 209-385-6858 or by email to firstname.lastname@example.org

 Wal-Mart Distribution Center